Student Services and Amenities Fee

 SSAF is short for the Student Services and Amenities Fee.

-Undergraduate, postgraduate, domestic, international and UQ College students all have to pay the fee – although some students are exempt.
+In addition to course fees, all undergraduate, postgraduate, domestic, international and UQ College students have to pay the SSAF – although some students are exempt.
+The Australian Government requires universities to collect this fee to help provide student services, support and amenities.

 UQ must comply with the Higher Education Support Act 2003 (Cth) (the Act) and the Student Services Amenities, Representation and Advocacy Guidelines (the Guidelines) on how the money is allocated, spent and reported.